 - Roles and responsibilities of mentor and mentee

 - Contracting, agreeing expectations and boundaries and a “no fault” separation clause

 - Skills and techniques (with an opportunity to practice in a safe environment)

-Some other key aspects to consider in your participant preparation:
+Other key aspects to consider in when training participants

 - Will E-mentoring be a component of the programme?
 In which case time needs to be spent in exploring virtual rapport building and how to communicate effectively and the challenges and advantages, when face to face communication is not possible.
 We specialise in virtual training webinars for international clients with global mentoring programmes.

 - Cultural differences between participants, how to recognise these and value them and ensure they don’t impact on the effectiveness and outcomes of the relationship.

 - Issues facing the mentees — do both the mentors and mentees need some reflection and focussed preparation time to identify and understand some of the issues which may be facing the particular group of mentees in the programme e.g. breaking the Glass Ceiling for women leaders, losing confidence when returning to work for women who are being mentoring back into the workplace after maternity leave, or understanding and handling organisational politics when the mentee is part of a talent development programme.

 Coach Mentoring Ltd offers a diverse variety of media and content for mentoring training programmes and can handle organisational needs from individual bespoke Executive Mentor briefings to virtual training webinars for 100+ people.
 Talk to us if you would like to know more?

 Enjoyed this article?